Attention NAE Members

 Session co-chairs: Shirin Jalali, Nokia Bell Labs, and Sofie Pollin, KU Leuven

-Jakob Hoydis, Nokia
+Jakob Hoydis, NVIDIA

-AI for Sharing Resources
+AI for Resource Sharing

 Mariya Zheleva, University at Albany, SUNY